reevesba/keystroke-biometrics/README.md

 As humans are imperfect beings, erroneous characters are collected in addition to the requested characters.
 We must first remove any erroneous characters from the dataset.

 ### Feature selection
-There are hundreds of potential features in this dataset.
+There are thousands of potential features in this dataset.
 Most of these features can be generalized as **Dwell Time** (or hold time) and **Flight Time** (or latency).
 Dwell time refers to the time duration that a key is pressed.
 This alone could give us 26+ features (one for each valid key).
-Flight time refers to the time duration in between key strokes.
+Flight time refers to the time duration in between keystrokes.
 Two primary variations include the time duration between two consecutive key down events and the time duration between releasing a key (keyup) and pressing the next key (keydown).
 This could give us another 2,704+ features (52 lower and upper case characters squared).
 Because I am using every letter in the alphabet in my sentences, I will need to find another way of deriving features.
 One other potentially useful feature could be the characters typed per minute.

-In order to reduce the dimensionality, I will try a more generalized approach to dwell and flight times.
+To reduce the dimensionality, I will try a more generalized approach to dwell and flight times.
 First, I will divide the keyboard into two sections according to the typical touch-typing convention.

 ![keyboard](img/qwerty-keyboard.svg)

 Any key to the left of the red line is reduced to left (l) and any key to the right of the red line is reduced to right (r).
 If shift is pressed, the key is represented as an upper-case character (L and R).
-Extracted features can now be described by the following table.You may notice that there are no features going from a lowercase key to an uppercase key.
+Extracted features can now be described by the following table.
+You may notice that no features are going from a lowercase key to an uppercase key.
 This is left out due to its rarity in natural language.

 <table>
     <caption><b>Extracted Features</b></caption>